Company to turn cow poop into gas for vehicles - NewsBreak

 “It’s a clean energy solution as part of the de-carbonization effort that we are seeing across the country,” Ryan said.

 He said construction is underway at the farm sites in Freeport and Fennville, which are owned by the same family.
 The plants are expected to be up and running in June.
 The gas will be stored and transported to a gas meter tap at Sandy View Farms in Hamilton, where it will be sent into a pipeline.
-TransCanada expects the gas meter tap at Sandy View Farms to be available in late July.Big Oil to blame for high diesel, gas prices, Sec.
-Buttigieg says
+TransCanada expects the gas meter tap at Sandy View Farms to be available in late July.Texas BBQ restaurant didn’t pay workers $867K in tips/overtime, Dept. of Labor says

 The $100 million Hopkins project will be slightly different, with BerQ collecting manure from 18,000 cows, including neighboring farms.
 The manure will be combined at Schaendorf farm, which will have a direct connection to the Consumers Energy line.